AMPHIBIAN RECOVERY PROJECT

 Habitat loss is the leading cause of amphibian declines around the world, and Munnar is no exception.
 Prior to the establishment of plantations in the late 19th century, the landscape consisted of vast tracts of mid and high elevation wet evergreen forests, criss-crossed with streams, swamps, and grasslands.
 Today, outside of the Protected Areas (PAs), these original habitats survive as isolated fragments.
 Even these remnant habitats host an impressive biodiversity, but threats such as unregulated infrastructure development, road expansion, poor waste management, and invasive species continue to pressure local frog populations.

-Worryingly, none of the endemic species from Munnar are currently listed under India’s Wildlife Protection Act, leaving them vulnerable especially outside the PAs.
-Given that over 30% of our amphibians are Threatened, urgent and focused conservation action is essential.
+Worryingly, none of the endemic species from Munnar is currently listed under India’s Wildlife Protection Act, leaving them vulnerable, especially outside the PAs.
+Given that over 30% of India’s amphibians are threatened, urgent and focused conservation action is essential.

 What do we do?